-- Ensure that LPAs provide the Department with signed Title VI Assurances (Form 1050.2a), including Appendices A and K, annually. - Ensure that LPAs include in their subcontracts the appropriate Title VI documentation, i.e., Title VI Assurances, including Appendices A & K, Form 1273). - Ensure that all MaineDOT public meetings and notices for LPA projects comply with Title VI. - Address any complaints received with Title VI Coordinator. - Report to the Title VI Coordinator accomplishments and methods used for the previous year and goals for the upcoming year annually by September 15th. - Assist the Civil Rights Office with Title VI compliance reviews of those subrecipients chosen by the CRO and the Liaison annually.
+- Ensure that LPAs provide the Department with signed Title VI Assurances (Form 1050.2a), including all Appendices, annually. - Ensure that LPAs include in their subcontracts the appropriate Title VI documentation, i.e., Title VI Assurances, including all Appendices and Form 1273. - Ensure that all MaineDOT public meetings and notices for LPA projects comply with Title VI. - Address any complaints received with Title VI Coordinator. - Assist the Civil Rights Office with Title VI compliance reviews of those subrecipients chosen by the Civil Rights Office and the Liaison annually. - Provide the Civil Rights Office with a quarterly report regarding projects indicating the relative benefits, services and any adverse impacts and its alternatives on persons and businesses of majority and minority, racial, national origin, and/or low-income groups, including but not limited to LEP persons. - Provide the Civil Rights Office with an annual report of Title VI accomplishments and/or any issues for this year and any changes for the next year.
+Report is due by September 15th of each year.